centy-app/centy-app.github.io/README.md

-# centy
+# Centy
-Expense Tracker App
+:moneybag: Expense Tracker App

 Nothing to do here, yet.
 Development in progress. :hammer: